RedMagicVer7/tribridge-crossroads/README.md

 ## 🏷️ Version Information

-The current version of this release is **v3.0.0**, which represents a major architectural milestone for TriBridge - the complete separation of frontend and backend components.
+The current version of this release is **v3.0.0**, which represents a major architectural milestone for TriBridge - the migration to a full-stack Next.js architecture for simplified deployment.

 ### Version History
-- **v3.0.0**: Frontend-Backend Separation Release (2025-09-17)
+- **v3.0.0**: Next.js Full-stack Architecture (2025-09-17)
-- **v2.0.0**: Previous release with monolithic architecture
+- **v2.0.0**: Frontend-Backend Separation Release (2025-09-17)

 For detailed version information, please refer to [VERSION.md](VERSION.md).